Fashion Photography in New Zealand

 Hyperreal was organised by the Advertising and Illustrative Photographers Association.
 The current executive director and fashion photographer, Aaron K, is a passionate supporter of artists rights, especially in light of the increasing impact of global corporations on local economy.
 He describes a working landscape that is becoming increasingly isolated through newer technologies.
 "Before digital photography came along, the labs were a real hub for interaction – inevitably you’d bump into another photographer."

 As a group exhibition, Hyperreal was a response to this isolation.
 The title alludes to the fact that the imagery produced for fashion magazines and advertising campaigns is not a true representation of reality, but is distorted or exaggerated.
 This was described in the exhibition catalogue: "As such fashion photography is a form of fiction where the photographer assumes the role of director or author."

 However, as with all forms of artistic expression, fashion photography is subjective.
 Whatever the photographer’s objective, the viewer will inevitably filter the images through their own life experiences and personal tastes.

-Text by Kelly Dix and Doris de Pont.
+Text by Kelly Dix.
 Banner image by Clifton Firth taken at the Occidental Hotel in Auckland, 1939.
 Contact Sir George Grey Special Collections, Auckland Libraries, 34-Z276 for copyright details.

 Last published July 2017.